-Acceptable Use Policy
+Internet Acceptable Use Policy

 Click!
-Network Acceptable Use Policy-
+Network Internet Acceptable Use Policy-

 Click!
 Network, a division of Tacoma Power, (“Click!”) is committed to providing an optimum experience for high-speed Internet cable modem customers.
 Click! enables cable modem customers (“Customers”) of our authorized Internet service providers (“ISP”) to connect to the Internet through our high-speed backbone network (“Service”).
 Customers, anyone accessing the Internet through any Customer’s account or anyone who uses Click!
 Network may be referred to in this Acceptable Use Policy (“AUP”) as “Users,” “you” or “your.”

-To protect the Network, the Service, and Users who could be adversely affected through another user’s abuse of these privileges, Click! has the right at any time and without prior notice to terminate, disable or block the Service of any person(s) who contravene the terms and conditions of this AUP.
-All Users are subject to the terms and conditions of this AUP.
+To protect the Network, the Service, and Users who could be adversely affected through another User’s abuse of these privileges, Click!
+Network has the right at any time and without prior notice to terminate, disable or block the Service of any User who contravenes the terms and conditions of this AUP.
+The Service to Users who are severe or repeat infringers of this AUP will be terminated immediately.

 IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, AS AMENDED FROM TIME TO TIME, YOU SHOULD IMMEDIATELY STOP USING THE SERVICES AND NOTIFY YOUR ISP THAT YOU ARE TERMINATING SERVICE.